rdmorganiser/rdmo-plugins-generic-search/README.md

 ## Configuration

 With `config.toml` the providers which should be used can be configured.
-The `InstrumentsOptionSetProvider` aggregates the results of the configured providers.
+The `GenericSearchProvider` aggregates the results of the configured providers.

 To automatically fill out questions with results of the matching sensor, attribute mapping for the specific catalog(s) must be configured in the